 You can also choose to buy seedlings from a garden center or nursery and save up on the time it takes to start seeds.

-How long do pumpkins take to grow?
+3. Find out how long pumpkins take to grow

 Pumpkins can take about 90 to 120 days to grow depending on the variety.
 You need to make sure they get the required temperature during these days.

 You should check the seed packets or seedling tags to find out the exact dates on when the pumpkins will be ready for harvest.